software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 > Exercise 2
 >
-> _One of the team members_ should fork the [example-project repository]({{site.example_project_link}}).
-Choose the "Owner" as the organization you created previously and give the repository a descriptive name, such as "cool-reads" and a description.
+> _One of the team members_ should fork the [example project repository]({{site.example_project_link}}).
+Choose the "Owner" as the organization you created previously and give the repository a descriptive name and a description.
 The forked repository will become your project's repository where you start working on the project.

 {: .important-title }

 > Exercise 3
 >
 > Each team member should _clone_ the project's GitHub repository for their local computer with the `git clone` command.
-Remember to clone the repository you created in the previous exercise, _not_ the example-project repository. _Remember to use the HTTPS address_ of the GitHub repository with the command.
+Remember to clone the repository you created in the previous exercise, _not_ the example project repository. _Remember to use the HTTPS address_ of the GitHub repository with the command.
 See the [Git instructions](/git#githubs-workflow) if you have trouble.
 >
 > Once you have cloned the repository, open the code in an editor such as Eclipse or Visual Studio Code.
 In Eclipse you can open the project folder from "File > Open Project from Filesystem".
 The project requires _Java version 17_.
 >